 Shout-Out: So many.
 The songs in particular, featuring references to artists such as The Bee Gees, Michael Jackson, The Monkees, Lady Gaga and Adam and the Ants.
-Recognisable personalities include Gordon Ramsay ("Hello, I'm an angry shouty Roman chef!") and UK game show presenter Peter Snow (as sent up by Bob Hale).
+Recognisable personalities include Gordon Ramsay ("Hello, I'm an angry shouty Roman chef!") and UK newscaster Peter Snow (as sent up by Bob Hale).
 A lot of the sketches are more-or-less direct takeoffs of Monty Python (especially the ones set in Rome) or Blackadder (the Tudors).
 Entire segments are based off various types of reality shows, eg. Masterchef, Wife Swap, Come Dine With Me, etc.

 Bonus points in actually getting Dave Lamb to narrate the Come Dine With Me sketches, and to host the game show.